nylo-core/nylo.dev/resources/docs/3.x/events.md

 When user's make a sucessful payments we want to dispatch an event to handle the following things:

 - Clear the user's cart
-- Send the Google Tag manager an event payload to log for analytics.
+- Use Google Tag Manager to log the event for analytics

 #### First create an event